GilaCMS/docs/source/schemas.md

 - **name** (string)

-The name of database table that data is stored.
+The name of the database table that data is stored.

 - **title** (string)